lumeland/lume.land/docs/core/loaders.md

 ## Creating a loader

-Creating a custom loader is really easy: you only have to create a function that reads the content of a file and returns
+Creating a custom loader is really easy: you just have to create a function that reads the content of a file and then returns
 [a data object](../advanced/the-data-model.md).

 Let's say you want to add support for the `toml` format, using the